hanabi/hanabi.github.io/README.md

   * Purple means play slot 1 AND the next person plays their *Finesse Position* card (in 4 and 5-player games).
   * Orange means chop move.
 * All color clues have to be treated as potential *Delayed Play Clues*, *Prompts*, and *Reverse Finesses*.

+### Rainbow 1oE Saves

+* This convention applies to the *Rainbow Suit (one of each)* and *Rainbow & Black Suits (one of each)* variants.
+* Players should save rainbow cards with a number clue.
+* There are two exceptions to this:
+  * if the color clue also touched another critical card
+  * if the color is a stack that happens to be completed played already

 <br />